AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## What's New {#what-is-new}

 * Multi-region autoscaling is now available.
 Certain restrictions may apply.
+  * This change will be rolled out in a phased manner in the foru to six weeks following the 2022.12.0 release.
 * Improvements to the availability and reliability of [Cloud Manager pipelines](/help/overview/ci-cd-pipelines.md) were made.